 Angola coffee is best known for its smooth yet sweet taste.
 This taste is achieved without mixing, which is rare for robusta beans.
 With this amazing, natural taste, it’s no wonder so many are falling in love with Angola coffee all over again.
 For coffee lovers, this smooth taste is ideal for use in any coffee drink, pour overs, and even in an automatic drip to get a great cup of coffee.

-While Angola coffee is trying to make a comeback, several things are standing in their way.
+While Angola coffee is trying to make a comeback, several things are standing in the way.
 Whether they’ll find their way back to the top of the coffee export charts again or simply become a popular coffee-growing region again remains to be seen.
 What hasn’t changed, however, is the great taste Angola coffee beans leave in your cup.
 With exports to America taking place again, perhaps it’s time for you to try a cup of this delicious, smooth coffee.
 It may very well become one of your favorite tastes to enjoy when waking up each morning.

 Featured Image Credit: Per Bengtsson, Shutterstock